SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 > ## Exercise
 >
-> Transform more columns, e.g. `period` and `yr`, from text to numbers.
+> Transform more columns, e.g. `recordID` and `yr`, from text to numbers.
 Can all columns be transformed to numbers?
 >
 > > ## Solution
 > >